devapandu/Python/README.md

 # python

-In this project i am going to do all basic programs
+In this project i am doing basic programs